realar-project/realar/README.md

 - __React component context level scopes__.
 Declaration one scope and use as many reactive values as you want without the need to define a new React context for each changeable value.

 - __Actions__ are a necessary part of reactive communication, well knows for most javascript developers.
-Possibility for subscribing to action, call action, and wait for the next action value everywhere on the code base.
+In Realar that possibility provides through signal abstraction.
+Possibility for subscribing to signal, call signal and wait for the next signal value everywhere on the codebase.
+And for a tasty, reading the last called value from a signal.

 ### Usage